 To adjust the date for several employees at once, perform a Valid since import.

-- Contact our Support team through Help & Feedback to activate the Valid since import type.
+- Account Owners can contact Support to activate the Valid since import type.

 - Prepare an Employee import file with the following columns: